HDFGroup/vol-cache/docs/source/bestpractices.rst

     H5Fclose(fid);
     // Continue to computation

-which can be converted to use async VOL as the following:
+which can be converted to use Cache VOL as the following:

 .. code-block::